Women may have a greenish yellow, frothy, fishy-smelling vaginal discharge with irritation and soreness in the genital area.

 Doctors suspect trichomoniasis in the following people:

-The organism is much more difficult to detect in men than in women.
-In women, the diagnosis can usually be made quickly by examining a sample of the vaginal discharge with a microscope and identifying the organism.
-If results are unclear, the sample is cultured for several days.
 In men, a sample of the discharge from the end of the penis (obtained in the morning, before urination) may be examined under a microscope and sent to the laboratory for culture.
-Alternatively, doctors sometimes do tests to identify the organism’s unique genetic material (DNA or RNA).
-Sometimes techniques that increase the amount of the bacteria's genetic material are used.
+Alternatively, doctors sometimes do tests to identify the organism’s unique genetic material (DNA or RNA) using techniques that increase the amount of the bacteria's genetic material.
 These tests are called nucleic acid amplification tests (NAATS).
-These techniques make the organisms easier to detect,
+These techniques make the organisms easier to detect.

 Occasionally, microscopic examination of the urine detects Trichomonas, but identification is more likely if a urine culture is done.